tls-inspector/tls-inspector/README.md

 ## Project Structure

 This is the Git repository for the TLS Inspector application.
 You will find the source code for the application's front-end interface in `TLS Inspector/`.
-The share-extension is located in `Inspect Website/`.
+The share-extension is located in `inspect-website/`.
 The back-end source used for fetching and examining certificate data is located in `CertificateKit/`.

 ## Building